flowdev/comb/ERROR_HANDLING.md

 Syntax errors are always reported in the form:
 > expected "token" [line:column] source line incl. marker ▶ at error position

-Programming errors (in one of Your parsers) are always reported in the form:
-> programming error: message [line:column] source line incl. marker ▶ at error position

 Semantic and miscellaneous errors are always reported in the form:
 > message [line:column] source line incl. marker ▶ at error position